July 5, 2008

 For another article about using the Dremel Multipro, click on this link… Buffing Polymer Clay Beads.
 A Dremel rotary tool will definitely help take your beads from Ho-Hum to Wow-Wee!

-"Buffing with a Dremel Tool" Video Description: The full version of this tutorial is currently posted in the VIP backstage members area.
-In it I show, demonstrate and discuss:
+In this “Buffing with a Dremel Tool” video tutorial I show, demonstrate and discuss:

 - How to use the dremel rotary tool to polish and buff your polymer clay beads.